Fire at Stonehouse Court 1908

 Standish House Sanatorium was opened 6th July 1922 by the then Duchess of Beaufort.
 It had a total of 140 beds divided into Men’s and Women’s Blocks, a Children's Block with 40 beds and a Recreation Hall, all housed in Wooden huts reclaimed from aerodromes abandoned after World war I.

-Mains electricity came to Stonehouse in 1925 and by the following year (1926) all homes were connected.
+Mains electricity came to Stonehouse in 1925 and eventually all homes were connected.

 Elgin Lodge was demolished in 1987 to make way for the new Elgin Mall shopping complex.
 Elgin Lodge was a doctors surgery for many years including Dr O’Dowd and Dr Murrey-Brown.